benkeen/birdsearch.org/README.md

 # birdsearch.org

+> Nov 9th, 2018.
+Ack! eBird updated their API so the site is currently not functioning properly.
+I'm looking into it - be back online shortly.

 Like many birders I know, discovering [eBird.org](http://ebird.org) was a cause for celebration.
 It brought birding out of the dark ages of pen and pencil and into the digital age.
 Now we have a simple, centralized place to track observations, share knowledge and open up the data for everyone.